Defense Costs – Why Do I Need to Know About This?

 What would a lawsuit do to your business?

 The type of elected coverage will be crucial in determining potential financial responsibility.
 Businesses can be held liable for events that lead to them having to pay for their defense.
-In order to protect a business’s bottom line, it is important to be adequately insured.
+Above all, it is important to be adequately insured in order to protect a business’s bottom line.

 Schedule an appointment with your insurance agent to ensure that your business is protected in case of a lawsuit.